Cancer-Image-Analysis/MicroMind/README.md

 # MicroMind
-All utils et basics for Microscopy Medical Image Analysis
+All utils et basics for Microscopy Medical Image Analysis as a single package